12 Fall Fundraising Ideas Inspired by the Back-to-School Season

 To capitalize on the natural energy that comes with the start of a new school year, host a homecoming event to kick off the fall season.

-Coordinate with the school’s football team or marching band to mobilize the students to get involved.
+Coordinate with the high school’s football team or marching band to mobilize the students to get involved.
 Meet with team representatives, listen to their ideas, provide them with your professional expertise, and make decisions on how your homecoming event will look.

 2. Throw a Back-to-School Night Party